Ricky Robinson

 "And what ammunition do we have to help us make the appropriate choices, the right judgements?"

-I wonder, too, how taut are the lines between cause and ultimate effect?
+How taut are the lines between cause and ultimate effect?
 Can our energies weaken these links?
-Or are the forces preordained, inevitable, and – as blissfully unaware as Forrest Gump – are we simply part of the background to the unfolding of history?
-These are inordinately difficult questions to answer.
-Perhaps a starting point would be to emphasise the need to expand our bank of knowledge, wisdom, experiences.
-Better still, to clear our minds.
+Or are the forces preordained and inevitable?
+As blissfully unaware as Forrest Gump, are we simply part of the background to the unfolding of history?

 To gain self-knowledge and mental fortitude, Israeli historian and futurist Yuval Noah Harari dedicates three weeks every year to meditation.
 “We had better understand our minds before the algorithms make up our minds for us,” he believes.

-In 21 Lessons for the 21st Century, Harari offers an interesting perspective on what’s already happening in the field of artificial intelligence and machine learning.
+In 21 Lessons for the 21st Century, Harari offers an interesting perspective on what is already happening in artificial intelligence and machine learning.
 Under the radar, our choices are being shaped by algorithms.
+This is an area of enormous controversy, with consequences in recent elections across many countries.
+Algorithms also shape the advertising served on social media, the items suggested during online shopping and the YouTube or Netflix content recommended to us.

 "The point is that we do have choices."